jpmonteagudo28/despair/README.md

 ## Usage

-There are three basic functions in the package: `demotivate`, `motivate`, and `bard.bits`.
+There are three basic functions in the package: demotivate, motivate, and bard.bits.
 Each function will take a category input and an optional numeric or character seed for reproducible results.

 ``` r
 library(despair)